Twitch Channel Points Ideas for Viewer Redemptions

 Do a Pushup/Situp/Squat or Other Exercise

-If you are trying to get fit and you need a little extra motivation, you can offer some exercise-related redemptions in your chat.
+If you are trying to get fit and you need a little extra motivation, a good Twitch cannel point ideas is offering some exercise-related redemptions in your chat.
 You can do 1 pushup, situp, squat, or any other exercise for a certain amount of points.
-Alternatively, you can do sets of 3 or even 5 per redemption.
+Alternatively, you can do sets of 3 or even 5 per channel points redemption.
 You may want to limit total redemptions per stream, however.

 Truth or Dare

 You can also do a truth or dare of sorts – one that is altered to be compliant to Twitch TOS and rules, of course.
-Make sure that you set clear guidelines for this redemption and you’re sure to offer viewers a fun way to engage with you.
+Make sure that you set clear guidelines for this channel point reward and you’re sure to offer viewers a fun way to engage with you.

 - Do one dab